TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Extended Analysis

 \subsection{Numerical Verbalization (Q3)}

 We show the full results for the experiment in \S\appref{par:numerical-verbalization}, with Table~\ref{tab:analysis_numerical_example} illustrating the verbalizations in each variant.
 Note that we do not include an exact value verbalization, since it would increase the number of unique text inputs and place extra memory demands.
 The two variants which integrate numerical information into the verbalization dominate the experiment, although the improvement seems to be marginal for some datasets.
 Interestingly, some datasets significantly underperform, with the \textit{R27} dataset completely failing the task.
 The addition of the quantile information on top of the bin seems to have limited impact, although marginally winning on the average performance.
+Figure~\ref{fig:analysis_numerical_compare} presents a comparison with baseline models, highlighting the importance of incorporating richer numerical verbalizations beyond relying solely on the column name.